 Absentee ballots must be returned to the clerk's office before the close of business on the day before the election.
-The clerk is also required to retrieve and count any absentee ballots that arrive to the clerk by mail before the close of the polls on Election Day, or that are hand delivered to the polling place before the close of the Polls on Election Day. §2543.
+The clerk is also required to retrieve and count any absentee ballots that arrive to the clerk by mail before the close of the polls on Election Day, any that were dropped in a secure ballot drop box provided by the town, or that are hand delivered to the polling place before the close of the polls on Election Day. §2543.

 If a ballot includes more than one page, the early or absentee voter is only required to return the page upon which the voter has marked their vote. \$2543(c).
-This provision is intended for the rare case where the language of an Article is so long that it takes up one or more pages of the ballot before the voter is even asked to record their vote (ie. union school district formation votes).
+This provision is intended for the rare case where the language of an Article is so long that it takes up one or more pages of the ballot before the voter is even asked to record their vote (i.e., union school district formation votes).
 In these cases, the page containing the voter's vote is the only page that must be returned.